marcopchen/Gravity/_posts/2018-01-01-how-i-got-into-fullstack-academy.md

 date: 2018-01-01
 published: true
 ---
 Okay, I’ll be honest.
-I don’t think it was as hard as many make it out to be.
+I didn’t think it was as hard as many people make it out to be.

-I went through why I picked Fullstack Academy here.
+I went through why I picked Fullstack Academy [here](http://marcopchen.com/2017/12/29/changing-careers-and-coding-bootcamps.html).
 Something I didn’t mention was that the school seems to be for the cream of the crop, since it has a pretty good reputation.
 Some reviews said that the application process was harder than other schools’.
 I didn’t want to pay all this tuition to not be challenged and develop as much as I can.
 A school that’s harder to get in also means higher quality students to work with and learn from.

 I pretty much made the decision in summer 2017.
 I couldn’t really make a lot of steps towards getting ready for a bootcamp program, because I already had a lot of travel set for the summer.
 I decided that I would take Fullstack Academy’s bootcamp prep program in September.
 It cost $650, but the tuition rolls over to the immersive program if you get in.
 I wasn’t worried about that price, because I was determined to get into Fullstack Academy.
 I didn’t even apply to any other school.